Geoffistophe1es/manual_vampiresurvivors_geoffistopheles/docs/readme.md

 ## Rules

-* You may only use the weapons, accessories, Arcana, and powerups that you have received through AP.
+* You may only use the weapons, Passives, Arcana, and powerups that you have received through AP.
 (Exceptions are the Reroll, Skip, Banish and Seal powerups - you can always keep those active)
 * Similarly, you may only challenge the stages you have received.
 You may use Arcana Mode after you receive an Arcana - the other stage modes are unlocks.
 * If you're playing with **Charactersanity** off, you may use any character you wish (besides Sigma because... c'mon), so long as you've unlocked their weapon.
 * With **Charactersanity** enabled, you may use any unlocked character even if you haven't yet unlocked their weapon.
 However, their weapon should remain sealed so it cannot level up.